Critters/TETRIVERSE/README.md

 - [ ] Check more than one block above
 - [x] Make it clear when you hit a dead end "Press R to reset"
 - [x] Level hints
+- [ ] Game over if line hits top in endless mode
+- [ ] More single blocks in endless mode
+- [ ] Single block can't go all the way to the left in endless mode
 - [x] Pulse blocking shapes when trying to extract
 - [ ] Add single block "shape"
 - [x] Show upcoming shapes